arkku/burner/README.md

 In addition to the mentioned components, you need some kind of serial port chip or cable that uses TTL levels.
-Personally I used an FTDI chip connected to USB and the `RX` and `TX` pins.
+Personally I used an FTDI chip for an USB serial port connected to the `RX` and `TX` pins.

-I also built mine with an active-low LED attached to the `!CE` pin of the EEPROM and an ISP header.
+I also built mine with a LED connected to the `!CE` pin of the EEPROM (it will blink during read and write), as well as an ISP header for simple programming without having to use a bootloader (there is plenty of space left on the microcontroller for one, though, e.g., you can probably build this on an Arduino if you so wish).
 You probably want to socket the microcontroller anyway in case something goes wrong.
 And obviously the EEPROM needs to be socketed to be useful (a ZIF socket is preferable, but I used a high quality milled socket instead, since I had it around).

 ## Software